 What is sweating?

 In candle making, sweating refers to beads of liquid oil appearing on the surface of a candle.
-The technical name for sweating is syneresis and it is caused by the expansion and contraction of wax crystals, which can squeeze oil out of the body of the wax, making it visible on surfaces.
+It is caused by the expansion and contraction of wax crystals, which can squeeze oil out of the body of the wax, making it visible on surfaces.

 Why does sweating occur?